1. Executive Board

 c.
 The Secretary shall keep the proceedings of the society’s and Executive Board’s meetings.
 He shall notify candidates of the results of elections.
 After deliberating with the President, he shall write and communicate the proceedings of the meetings, as well as the meetings’ agenda and future meetings.

 d.
-The Secretary Elect acts as an assistant to the Secretary and may replace him, if necessary.
-He automatically assumes the Secretary’s duties upon expiration of the latter’s mandate.
+The Secretary Elect acts as an assistant to the Secretary and may replace him/hers, if necessary.
+He/She automatically assumes the Secretary’s duties upon expiration of the latter’s mandate.

 e.
 The Treasurer and the President are in charge of the management of the Society’s financial affairs.
 The Treasurer shall keep the Society’s accounts, which shall be submitted to the Executive Board; he reports to the Society’s members during the General Assembly.
 He shall collect the membership fees and disperse the monies as instructed by the Executive Board.

 f.
-The Treasurer Elect acts as an assistant to the Treasurer and may replace him, if necessary.
-He automatically assumes the Treasurer’s duties upon expiration of the latter’s mandate.
+The Treasurer Elect acts as an assistant to the Treasurer and may replace him/her, if necessary.
+He/She automatically assumes the Treasurer’s duties upon expiration of the latter’s mandate.

 g.
 The Congress President shall be responsible for the organization, financing and operation of the biennial meetings, with the exception of the Scientific Program.
 The latter is the responsibility of the Executive Board and delegated to the Scientific Committee.
 The Congress President exercises his mandate for a period of two years and may be reappointed to his duties; during his mandate, he is a member of the Scientific Committee, in charge of matters related to the Congress.